-Three months ago, Cornell deployed the Kuali Financial System (KFS), a community-sourced enterprise financial services application.
-This application is used by the school’s financial services department to set up billing and accounting, make purchases, and fill purchase orders.
-Many of the school’s employees depend upon this system's uptime and availability to do their jobs.
+System (KFS).
+The university's financial services department used the application to set up billing and accounting, make purchases and fill purchase orders.
+Many of Cornell's employees depended upon this system's uptime and availability to do their jobs.

 However, the application could not always support the complex transactions that Cornell's employees needed.
-Many of the most important transactions, such as making a purchase, required multiple levels of review and approval, and these complex transactions sometimes brought the application down.
+Some important transactions, such as making a purchase, required multiple levels of review and approval, and this complexity sometimes brought the application down.
 “We had issues with the system crashing or becoming non-responsive a few times a week,” said Bryan Hutchinson, former KFS Service Manager.
 “It was challenging trying to pinpoint the root cause of those issues.”

 In order to find the bottlenecks that were causing performance problems, Hutchinson and his team used profilers and monitoring tools like YourKit and JavaMelody.
-These tools, however, incurred too much overhead to be of any use in production, which is where the KFS Team needed visibility.
-“Fixing something in dev doesn't mean fixing something in prod.
-Neither of our tools provided the visibility and low overhead that AppDynamics does in production,” said Kevin Kronenbitter, KFS Technical Lead.
+These tools, however, incurred too much overhead to be of any use in production, which was where the KFS Team needed visibility.
+“Fixing something in development doesn't mean fixing something in production.
+Neither of our tools provided the visibility and low overhead that the AppDynamics platform does in production,” said Kevin Kronenbitter, KFS Technical Lead.

 “We found the biggest benefit from the outlier request snapshots with our payment request transactions,” Kronenbitter said.
-Not all transactions in their application are the same – some are larger and take more processing time.
-With AppDynamics, Kronenbitter could see how these transactions were performing relative to their respective baselines.
+Not all transactions in their application were the same?some were larger and took more processing time.
+With the AppDynamics platform, Kronenbitter could see how these transactions were performing relative to their respective baselines.
 “We were able to identify a bottleneck in the transaction that had many items on it, and we were able to refactor the code to eliminate the requests that weren't really necessary,” he said.